UK Stocks-Factors to watch on June 30

 March 31 Britain's FTSE 100 index is seen opening down 19 points at 7,351 points on Friday, according to financial bookmakers, with futures down 0.4 percent ahead of the cash market open.

-LONDON, June 30 Britain's FTSE 100 futures contract fell 0.8 percent, with European stock markets expected to extend the previous session's losses as Greece looked set to default on an international loan.
+LONDON, June 30 Britain's FTSE 100 index is seen opening down by 29 to 30 points, or 0.5 percent lower, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index fell 2 percent to 6,620.48 points on Monday.